kalex19/GameBoard/README.md

 * Player can guess the whole word
 * Player can play again if they win or lose
 * Player can restart the game at any time
-* Player can end the game after they win three rounds or the computer wins three rounds
+* Player can end the game after either player wins three rounds

 ## Tech Stack